-- Increasing age, particularly above 50 years; - Sex: males are three times more likely to be infected than females (this may change with altered smoking habits); - Existing respiratory disease that makes the lungs more vulnerable to infection; - Illnesses and conditions such as cancer, diabetes, kidney disease or alcoholism, which weaken the natural defences; - Smoking, particularly heavy cigarette smoking, because of the probability of impaired lung function; and - Patients on immunosuppressant drugs that inhibit the body's natural defences against infection
+- □ Increasing age, particularly above 50 years; - Sex: males are three times more likely to be infected than females (this may changewith altered smoking habits); - □ Existing respiratory disease that makes the lungs more vulnerable to infection; - Illnesses and conditions such as cancer, diabetes, kidney disease or alcoholism, which weaken the natural defenses; - Smoking, particularly heavy cigarette smoking, because of the probability of impaired lung function; and - Patients on immunosuppressant drugs that inhibit the body's natural defences against infection

 Legionnaires' disease is a potentially fatal form of pneumonia which can affect anybody, but which principally affects those who are susceptible because of age, illness, immunosuppressant, smoking etc. It is caused by the bacterium Legionella pneumophila and related bacteria.

-Legionella bacteria can also cause less serious illnesses which are not fatal or permanently debilitating.
+Legionella bacteria can also cause less serious illnesses which are not fatal or permanentlydebilitating.

-The compliance department manage and implement the maintenance and controls for water hygiene including a task matrix and external water treatment specialists.
-Refer to the corporate specific water hygiene policy and associated procedures, splash cards and task matrix for further information.
+The Estates Team manage and implement the maintenance and controls for water hygiene including a task matrix and external water treatment specialists.
+Refer to the Water HygieneProcedure, splash cards and task matrix for further information.